coveo/source.coveo.com/_posts/2017-02-16-automate-adding-a-coveo-search-box-in-a-page-using-sitecore-powershell-extensions.md

 #  Edit the variables to suit your needs

-# Item in which to add the components to.
+# Item in which to add the components.
 $item = Get-Item -Path "master:/sitecore/templates/Launch Sitecore/Home/__Standard Values"
-# Device in which to add the components to.
+# Device in which to add the components.
 $device = Get-LayoutDevice -Default
-# Placeholder in which to add the components to.
+# Placeholder in which to add the components.
 $placeHolder = "search-box"
 # Path to a preconfigured "Coveo Search Box Parameters" datasource item.
 $searchBoxParametersDatasourcePath = "/sitecore/content/Global/Settings/Coveo Parameters/Launch Search Box Parameters"